towercomputers/toweros/docs/src/installation.md

 ## Thin Client Upgrades

-To update the thin client you must proceed in exactly the same way as for the installation and select "Update TowerOS-Thinclient" in the first question.
+To upgrade the thin client you must proceed in exactly the same way as for the installation and select "Upgrade TowerOS-Thinclient" in the first question.

-During an update the system is completely reinstalled.
+During an upgrade the system is completely reinstalled.
 Only the `/home` folder with hosts configurations and keys are kept.
-If you have data outside of `/home`, make sure to make a backup before starting the update.
+If you have data outside of `/home`, make sure to make a backup before starting the upgrade.

 ## Host Upgrades

 ```
-[thinclient]$ tower update <host>
+[thinclient]$ tower upgrade <host>
 ```

-During an update the system is completely reinstalled.
+During an upgrade the system is completely reinstalled.
 Only the /home folder is kept.
-If you have data outside of /home, make sure to make a backup before starting the update.
+If you have data outside of /home, make sure to make a backup before starting the upgrade.

-Once the system is updated, all applications installed with `tower install <host>` are automatically re-installed.
+Once the system is upgrade, all applications installed with `tower install <host>` are automatically re-installed.

-Note: Always update the router before other hosts.
+Note: Always upgrade the router before other hosts.